Sensitivity of tree species demography to climate and competition across their range

 Discussion

-We developed an integral projection model for 31 tree species linking growth, survival, and recruitment to stand level \(\lambda\) in order to assess the sensitivity of \(\lambda\) to climate and competition.
-Our model advances previous analysis of tree species performance by (i) explicitly incorporating climate and competition effects in the recruitment model, (ii) distinguishing between conspecific and heterospecific competition, while (iii) tracking model’s uncertainty at both the individual and plot levels.
-Moreover, we designed a modular approach that is easily extendable to include any of the over 200 available species in the dataset and additional covariates influencing each demographic rate.
+We developed an Integral Projection Model for 31 tree species to evaluate the sensitivity of \(\lambda\) to climate and competition.
+Our framework extends previous analyses of tree species performance by explicitly incorporating climate and competition effects into the recruitment model, distinguishing conspecific from heterospecific competition, and propagating uncertainty across all modeling levels.
+The modular structure also allows straightforward expansion to the more than 200 species available in the dataset, as well as additional environmental covariates affecting demographic rates.

-The results reveal that, for all species, adding climate and competition covariates enhances the predictability of all demographic components in comparison to a simple random effect model without covariates.
-Nevertheless, the most influential variable remained the local plot conditions captured by the random effects.
-Therefore, we evaluated species sensitivity to climate and competition while considering plot-level variability.
-Across the species and their respective ranges, we found that \(\lambda\) was more sensitive to temperature and conspecific basal area of larger individuals.
-Furthermore, these sensitivities were contingent on the range position of the species, with climate being relatively more important than competition at both the cold and hot range border.
-These findings contribute to a better understanding of how tree species might respond to novel conditions arising from climate change and perturbations, providing valuable insights for their management.
+Adding climate and competition covariates consistently improved predictive performance across all demographic components relative to models containing only random effects.
+Local plot-level conditions, however, remained the strongest predictors of demographic variation, so we evaluated climate and competition sensitivities while accounting for this plot-level variability.
+Across species and their geographic ranges, \(\lambda\) was most sensitive to temperature and to conspecific basal area of larger individuals.
+These sensitivities varied across species’ range positions, with climate exerting relatively stronger influence than competition at both cold and hot range limits.
+Together, these findings contribute to a more mechanistic understanding of how tree species may respond to novel environmental conditions associated with climate change, forest management, and conservation.

 Fit of demographic components

-Our model demonstrated remarkable coherence when reproducing the known variation in traits related to growth, survival, and recruitment components found in the literature.
-The intercepts for growth and survival were correlated with maximal size and longevity (Burns, Honkala, and Others 1990), while the recruitment intercept aligned well with the seed mass (Díaz et al. 2022).
-Additionally, the models effectively reproduced the fast-slow continuum (Salguero-G’omez et al. 2016), showing a negative correlation between growth and survival rate and a positive correlation between growth and recruitment rate (Figure S14).
-Regarding competition, the model captured the negative correlation between density dependence and shade tolerance.
-The model also matches a common expectation of communities where species coexist, with a stronger response to conspecific competition relative to heterospecific competition, crucial for biodiversity maintenance (Chesson 2000).
-The intensity of conspecific density dependence was also higher for fast-growing trees than for slow-growing ones (Figure S15), similar to observations in tropical trees (Zhu et al. 2018).
-For climate, validation is challenging due to limited data on optimal temperature and precipitation measures.
-Nevertheless, our results align with others, indicating the presence of demographic compensation across forest trees (Bohner and Diez 2020; Yang et al. 2022).
-Furthermore, the estimated breadth of response to climate correlates with the range size (Figure S16), suggesting that the model captures information not explicitly included.
+Our model demonstrated strong biological consistency by reproducing well-established relationships among demographic traits.
+Growth and survival intercepts were positively correlated with maximum observed size and longevity, respectively (Burns, Honkala, and Others 1990), while the recruitment intercept showed clear alignment with seed mass (Díaz et al. 2022).
+The model also reproduced the fast–slow life-history continuum (Salguero-Gómez et al. 2016), reflected in a negative relationship between growth and survival rates and a positive relationship between growth and recruitment rates (Figure S17).
+Competition effects were consistent with ecological expectations.
+The model captured the negative relationship between density-dependence and shade tolerance, as well as the general pattern of stronger responses to conspecific competition than to heterospecific competition.
+This asymmetry is considered fundamental for species coexistence and biodiversity maintenance (Chesson 2000).
+Conspecific density-dependence was also stronger for fast-growing species than for slow-growing ones (Figure S18), consistent with observations from tropical forests (Zhu et al. 2018).
+Validation of climate-related parameters remains challenging due to limited empirical estimates of species-specific climatic optima.
+Nevertheless, our results are aligned with previous findings documenting demographic compensation among forest trees (Bohner and Diez 2020; Yang et al. 2022).
+The estimated climatic breadth of species also correlated with geographic range size (Figure S14), suggesting that the model captures ecologically meaningful variation beyond explicitly modeled predictors.

-Most of the variability in \(\lambda\) was associated with local plot conditions captured by random effects, akin to previous studies (Vanderwel et al. 2016; Le Squin, Boulangeat, and Gravel 2021).
-This implies the influence of other determinants of demography beyond climate and competition.
-For instance, at a local scale, soil nitrogen content (Ib’añez et al. 2018) and mixed mycorrhizal associations (Luo et al. 2023) can enhance growth rates.
-At larger scales, events such as wildfires and insect outbreaks play crucial roles in forest dynamics and stand structure (Franklin et al. 2002), causing synchronized mortality and altering stand composition and abundance.
-While we focused on quantifying the effect of climate and competition, other covariates may have greater importance in driving variance in demographic rates.
-For instance, tree growth models showed improved estimates when accounting for extreme climatic events (Sangin’es de C’arcer et al. 2017), and unusual drought events, rather than average precipitation, were the highest predictors of tree fecundity after temperature (Clark et al. 2011).
+Most of the variation in \(\lambda\) was associated with local plot conditions captured by random effects, consistent with previous studies (Vanderwel et al. 2016; Le Squin, Boulangeat, and Gravel 2021; Itter and Finley 2024).
+This result indicates that demographic variability is influenced by drivers not explicitly included in our models.
+At local scales, for instance, soil nitrogen availability (Ibáñez et al. 2018) and mixed mycorrhizal associations (Luo et al. 2023) can enhance tree growth rates.
+At broader spatial scales, disturbance regimes such as wildfire and insect outbreaks strongly shape forest dynamics and structure (Franklin et al. 2002), causing synchronized mortality events and altering species composition across landscapes.
+Structured spatial variation in mortality among Pinus species across the United States has similarly been linked primarily to local disturbance regimes rather than broad climatic gradients (Bauman, McMahon, and Johnson 2025).
+Although our analysis focused on climate and competition, other covariates may exert stronger influences on demographic variation.
+For instance, tree growth models incorporating extreme climatic events often show improved predictive performance relative to those using mean climatic conditions (Sanginés de Cárcer et al. 2017).
+Drought extremes, rather than mean precipitation, have also been identified as strong predictors of fecundity following temperature effects (Clark et al. 2011).

 \(\lambda\) sensitivity to climate and competition

-The sensitivity of \(\lambda\) to competition increased almost linearly toward colder temperatures for most species.
-Due to the nonlinearity between species’ performance and competition, the sensitivity of \(\lambda\) to changes in competition decreases as stand density increases (negative exponential shape).
-This implies that the observed decrease in sensitivity to competition toward the hot range results from an overall increase in stand density (i.e. competition intensity).
-Indeed, biotic interactions are often more critical at the warm range border (Paquette and Hargreaves 2021).
-However, when evaluating only the growth rate of North American (Ettinger and HilleRisLambers 2013) and European (Kunstler et al. 2011) trees, the effect of competition remains constant across the climate range.
+Sensitivity of \(\lambda\) to competition increased approximately linearly toward colder climates for most species.
+Due to nonlinear relationships between demographic performance and competition, sensitivity declines as stand density increases, following a negative exponential pattern.
+The reduction in competition sensitivity toward hot range limits likely reflects higher overall stand density in those regions.
+Biotic interactions are often thought to dominate at hot range limits (Paquette and Hargreaves 2021).
+However, when focusing exclusively on growth responses, previous studies have reported relatively constant competition effects across climatic gradients in both North American (Ettinger and HilleRisLambers 2013) and European forests (Kunstler et al. 2011).

-Structured population models, such as the IPM, play a crucial role in capturing ontogenetic variability within tree population dynamics.
-While the growth model inherently considers individual size, the survival and recruitment models are size-independent.
-We attempted to incorporate the widely assumed “U-shape” form of mortality rate changes with individual size (Lines, Coomes, and Purves 2010), but it performed worse than the simple random effects one (Figure S6).
-Mortality has been observed to increase with individual size (Luo and Chen 2011; Hember, Kurz, and Coops 2017), but its significance appears to manifest only when interacting with climate and competition (Le Squin, Boulangeat, and Gravel 2021).
-The challenge in capturing size dependence in the survival model likely stems from the lack of information on small individuals (dbh < 12.7 cm) and the rarity of larger individuals in datasets, even for extensive forest inventories (Canham and Murphy 2017).
-Despite not explicitly including individual size in the survival model, its indirect influence is included with the asymmetric competition, where smaller individuals experience higher competitive pressure.
-Another limitation of this model, shared with many models using forest inventory data (Kunstler2021; Le Squin, Boulangeat, and Gravel 2021; Guyennon et al. 2023), is its focus on adults, while tree fecundity can be influenced by climate (Clark et al. 2021), and the dynamics of recruitment may not necessarily align with those of adults (Serra-Diaz et al. 2016; Wason and Dovciak 2017; but see Canham and Murphy 2016).
+Structured population models such as IPMs are essential for capturing ontogenetic variation in population dynamics.
+While our growth model explicitly incorporates individual size, survival and recruitment models were specified without direct size dependence.
+Attempts to include size-dependent mortality using the widely assumed U-shaped function (Lines, Coomes, and Purves 2010) did not improve model performance relative to simpler random-effects formulations (Figure S6).
+Although mortality often increases with size (Luo and Chen 2011; Hember, Kurz, and Coops 2017), its significance appears to manifest only when interacting with climate and competition (Le Squin, Boulangeat, and Gravel 2021).
+The challenge in estimating size-dependent survival likely stems from limited observations of small individuals (dbh \(<\) 12.7 cm) and the rarity of large individuals, even in extensive forest inventories (Canham and Murphy 2017).
+Despite the absence of explicit size dependence in survival, indirect size effects are partially captured through asymmetric competition, where smaller individuals experience stronger competitive pressure.
+Another limitation shared with many forest-inventory-based models (Kunstler et al. 2021; Le Squin, Boulangeat, and Gravel 2021; Guyennon et al. 2023) is the focus on adult trees, even though fecundity can be influenced by climate (Clark et al. 2021), and the dynamics of recruitment may not necessarily align with those of adults (Serra-Diaz et al. 2016; Wason and Dovciak 2017; but see Canham and Murphy 2016).

-The modular nature of our approach makes it easily extensible to include new species or covariates.
-For instance, additional covariates such as water balance or evapotranspiration could be tested to evaluate the impact of drought-induced mortality (Peng et al. 2011).
-Furthermore, exploring the interaction between climate, competition, and individual size can enhance predictions of demographic rates (Peng et al. 2011; Ford et al. 2017; Rollinson, Kaye, and Canham 2016; Le Squin, Boulangeat, and Gravel 2021).
-An overlooked but computationally expensive improvement involves jointly fitting the growth, survival, and recruitment models.
-This would enable leveraging ecological knowledge, such as life history tradeoffs, by sharing information between processes with abundant data (e.g. growth) and those with scarce data (e.g. recruitment).
-Future steps should focus on better understanding the variability captured by random effects and translating it into ecological processes.
-While we addressed individual and plot-level model uncertainty, further considerations for other sources of variability arising from temporal stochasticity in climate and competition covariates are essential.
-This will enhance our understanding of the effects of spatiotemporal variability on species performance across their range (Holt, Barfield, and Peniston 2022).
+The modular design of our framework enables direct integration of additional species and environmental predictors.
+For instance, additional covariates such as water balance or evapotranspiration could be incorporated to assess drought-induced mortality (Peng et al. 2011).
+Exploring interactions among climate, competition, and individual size may also improve predictions of demographic rates (Peng et al. 2011; Ford et al. 2017; Rollinson, Kaye, and Canham 2016; Le Squin, Boulangeat, and Gravel 2021).
+A promising but computationally intensive extension would involve jointly fitting growth, survival, and recruitment models to explicitly capture their interdependence (Pang et al. 2024).
+Such an approach would allow the incorporation of ecological constraints, such as life-history trade-offs, by sharing information across demographic processes with abundant data (e.g. growth) and those with scarce data (e.g. recruitment).
+Understanding the ecological drivers underlying variation captured by random effects remains a priority.
+While our framework accounts for individual and plot-level uncertainty, additional attention to temporal variability in climate and competition will be important.
+Incorporating temporal stochasticity will improve predictions of species performance under changing environmental conditions and deepen understanding of population responses across space and time (Holt, Barfield, and Peniston 2022).

 References